Sequoyah's Cabin470288 Highway 101

 Sallisaw, OK 74955

 Use of drones over Oklahoma Historical Society property is not permitted without written approval of the facility director.

-Sequoyah built this one-room log cabin in 1829 shortly after moving to Oklahoma.
+Sequoyah, also known as George Guess, built this one-room log cabin in 1829, shortly after moving to Oklahoma.
 The cabin became the property of the Oklahoma Historical Society in 1936, and the cabin was enclosed in a stone cover building as a project of the Works Progress Administration.
-In 1966 the Secretary of the Interior designated the site as a National Historic Landmark.
+In 1965 the Secretary of the Interior designated the site as a National Historic Landmark.

-Sequoyah was born in Tennessee about 1770.
-Nathaniel Gist, Sequoyah's non-Indian father, left the family when Sequoyah was very young.
-Though lame in one leg, Sequoyah became known as a skilled blacksmith and silversmith as well as an artist.
+Sequoyah was born in Tennessee about 1778.
+He became known as a skilled blacksmith and silversmith as well as an artist.
 In 1809 he began experimenting with a written alphabet for the Cherokee language.

 Sequoyah left his eastern home in 1818 to operate a salt production and blacksmith works near present-day Russellville, Arkansas.
-In 1828 Sequoyah joined a delegation sent to Washington by the Arkansas Cherokee to make a treaty to exchange their lands for lands in Indian Territory (Oklahoma).
-Following this trip, Sequoyah traded his land and salt works for land located on Big Skin Bayou Creek in Indian Territory (Sequoyah County, Oklahoma).
+In 1828 Sequoyah joined a delegation sent to Washington by the Arkansas Cherokee to make a treaty exchanging their lands for lands in Indian Territory.
+Following this trip, Sequoyah traded his land and salt works for land located on Big Skin Bayou Creek in Indian Territory .